-Some Vital issues undergird the impending Cortes Community Housing fund raiser, on July 14.
-According to David Rousseau, one of the principal organizers, “We are slowly slipping towards a community of older people who can afford to be here and the people who want to come here and live here and raise families and work here are slowly being squeezed out.”
-He points to Hornby Island, where the population average is a decade older than on Cortes and most service and trades come from off island, as an example of what could happen.
-The Cortes Island Seniors Society’s purchase of a 51 acre parcel close to downtown Mansons is significant step towards addressing the Cortes Island Housing Crises.
+Some vital issues undergird the impending Cortes Community Housing fund raiser, on July 14.
+According to David Rousseau, one of the principal organizers, “We are slowly slipping towards a community of older people who can not afford to be here.
+And the people who want to come here; live here; raise families and work here are slowly being squeezed out.”
+He points to Hornby Island as an example of what could happen.
+(The population average is a decade older than on Cortes and most trades come from off island.)
+Cortes Island Seniors Society’s purchase of a 51 acre parcel close to downtown Mansons Landing is a significant step towards addressing the Cortes Island Housing Crises.

 Though the provincial government has known about our massive potential since 1983.
 Two years ago the Canadian Geothermal Energy Association (CanGEA) released a report stating British Columbia could develop geothermal for half the cost of hydro.
 Now, as pipelines and the controversial Site C Dam dominate the headlines, BC’s first geothermal power project could be weeks from drilling.